 The subject property is designated Eastside Rangeland by the Sierra-North Regional Plan.
 This designation requires a minimum parcel size of 40 acres as a means of encouraging the preservation of grazing land.
 In this case, adjacent land to the west is designated for low density residential uses and is being developed as a planned residential development.
-Road "B", which bisects the subject parcel into two substandard parcels and is "B", which disects the subject parcer into the reason for the Variance, is a major collector which will serve this the reason for the Variance, is a major collector which will serve the proposed subdivision and ultimately extend further west through the Millerton Specific Plan area to connect with Millerton Road.
-As indicated in Findings 1, 2, and 3 above, the realignment of this road is necessary in Findings 1, 2, and 3 above, the for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
-Based on these ractors for an improved connection to Auberry Road.
+Road "B", which bisects the subject parcel into two substandard parcels and is the reason for the Variance, is a major collector which will serve this proposed subdivision and ultimately extend further west through the Millerton Specific Plan area to connect with Millerton Road.
+As indicated in Findings I, 2, and 3 above, the realignment of this road is necessary for an improved connection to Auberry Road.
+Based on these factors, the proposed Variance may be considered consistent with the General Plan.